yuhsiangl/hw-data_packer/README.md

 ## Coding rules
 - Do not use any external libraries (gems)
 - Do not write code anywhere outside of the two methods of `short_string_packer.rb`
+- Do not use any for/while loops.
+ONLY use `.map`, `.each` and so on.

 ## Testing
 Test your solution by running the test *specification* file: